kitsplit/handbook/Benefits and Perks/Holiday List.md

 </table>

 If a holiday falls on a weekend, check Justworks to see when the holiday will be observed.
-Usually, if a holiday falls on a Saturday, we will observe it on the Friday before.
-If it falls on a Sunday, it will be observed on the following Monday.
-This info is also in Justworks.
+(Usually, if a holiday falls on a Saturday, we will observe it on the Friday before and if it falls on a Sunday, it will be observed on the following Monday.)